Customers who need assistance

 • Written communication is available at the check-in counter and on board the aircraft.
 Please inform airport staff or flight attendants if you need this service.

-• Please inform the Contact Center at least 48 hours prior to departure if you are bringing an assistance dog for the physically challenged (guide dog, service dog, or hearing dog) with you.
+• Please inform the Contact Center at least 5days prior to departure if you are bringing an assistance dog for the physically challenged (guide dog, service dog, or hearing dog) with you.

 • When accompanied by an assistance dog for the physically challenged (guide dog, service dog, or hearing dog), customers will be required to present a document, harness, tag, or verbal confirmation proving that the dog is a guide dog, hearing dog, or service dog.